hotosm/underpass/raw/README.md

 ```

-Now run init , This will create
+Now run init , This will create replication status table in db